cimo/Diy_electronic/README.md

 3. **SD_spi**: Supports large-capacity SD cards with full filenames.
 4. **Serial**: Buffered communication without interruptions.
 5. **Helper**: A collection of utility methods.

+## File:

+1. In each "mainboard" subfolder, there is a "File" folder that contains the circuit schematic, board pin configuration and the module used with the library.

 All libraries work the same for both C and C++ projects.